On the well-posedness problem for the derivative nonlinear Schr\"odinger equation: Preliminaries

 To compute the above integral in $\eta$, one treats separately the regions $|\eta|\leq 2|\xi|$ and $|\eta|>2|\xi|$; the logarithm term arises only when considering the first region.

 On the torus, similar arguments yield

 which settles \eqref{HS torus}. \end{proof}

-These Hilbert-Schmidt bounds ensure that $i\kappa\Lambda\Gamma$ is trace class and thus that the determinant in \eqref{a defn} is well defined.
-The trace of this operator will also be important and it is easily evaluated:
+These Hilbert--Schmidt bounds ensure that $i\kappa\Lambda\Gamma$ is trace class and thus that the determinant in \eqref{a defn} is well defined.
+The trace of this operator will also be important and is easily evaluated:

 \begin{lemma} Let $q\in L^2$ and $\kappa>0$.
 Then

 \end{lemma}

 \begin{proof} To prove \eqref{trace real}, we simply compute the trace on the Fourier side: